 Our representation scheme also subsumes the ideas presented in [35, 36, 37, and 13].
 The underlying assumption is that similar sequences would appear together in the sequence space.
 An attack modifies the course of events.
 This results in (a) either the absence of a motif, or (b) altered spatial positions of motifs within the sequence due to repetition of a motif, or (c) the presence of an entirely new motif.
 All these instances affect the spatial relationships amongst the different motifs within the sequence.
 Ultimately, this affects the distance of the malicious sequence with respect to the reference sequence, resulting in an outlier being plotted on the sequence space.
-It is this drift within the sequence space that the outlier detection algorithm is able to capture as an anomaly.
-Since the reference sequence is picked randomly, it may so happen that the reference sequence is the attack sequence itself.
+It is this drift within the sequence is picked randomly, it may so happen that the reference sequence is the attack sequence itself.
 This does not affect our system since our distance metric is symmetric and the point is still classified as an outlier.